windijs/windijs/docs/customization/theme.md

 };
 ```

-This will completely replace Windi's default configuration for that key, so in the example above none of the default opacity utilities would be generated.
+This will completely replace Windi's default configuration for that key, so in the example above none of the default opacity utilities would generated.

-Any keys you do not provide will be inherited from the default theme, so in the above example, the default theme configuration for things like `colors`, `spacing`, `borderRadius`, etc. would be preserved.
+Any keys you do not provide will inherited from the default theme, so in the above example, the default theme configuration for things like `colors`, `spacing`, `borderRadius`, etc. would preserved.

 You can of course both override some parts of the default theme and extend other parts of the default theme within the same configuration: